actuallymentor/battery/README.md

 When installing via brew or dmg, opening the macOS app is required to complete the installation.

-The first time you open the app, it will ask for your administator password so it can install the needed components.
+The first time you open the app, it will ask for your administrator password so it can install the needed components.
 Please note that the app:

 - Discharges your battery until it reaches 80%, **even when plugged in**
 - Disables charging when your battery is above 80% charged